Procurement of in vitro diagnostics

 Information for manufacturers

-WHO procurement focuses on diagnostics for priority diseases such as HIV, malaria, hepatitis B and hepatitis C. In order for a diagnostic test kit to become eligible to tender for WHO procurement, it must first successfully pass through prequalification and meet specific procurement criteria.
+WHO procurement focuses on in vitro diagnostics for priority diseases such as HIV, malaria, hepatitis B and hepatitis C. In order for a diagnostic test kit to become eligible to tender for WHO procurement, it must first successfully pass through prequalification and meet specific procurement criteria.
 Tenders, by invitation only, occur on an annual basis.

 For procurement questions